wmt-conference/wmt-format-tools/README.md

     wmt-wrap -s newsdev2021.ha-en.source.xml -t newsdev2021.ha-en.hypo.en -n UEDIN > newsdev2021.ha-en.hypo.en.xml
   ```
 ## API Usage
  You can also use the tools via the API.
-See `test/test-wrap-unwrap.py` for a smaple
+See `test/test-wrap-unwrap.py` for a sample